 So what does our kindergarten homeschool schedule actually look like?

-We “do school” for about 45 minutes a day, 4 days a week.
+We “do school” for about 45 minutes a day, 3-4 days a week.
+We are going to school year round, doing shorter weeks and taking breaks for often.

 I aim to finish it in the morning, but often times it works better for me to do my sons’s math in the afternoon when it’s quiet and the other two are napping.